Zagita21/book/README.md

 # The CosmWasm Smart Contracts Book

-The book about writing Smart Contracts for CosmWasm using Rust
+A book about writing Smart Contracts for CosmWasm using Rust

 ## About